http://www.healingtherapies.info/ChickenFeet.htm

 drying, the filtered solution was dried in dry air at a

-temperature of from 65 DEG to 75 DEG F., until it contained about
+temperature of from 65 DEG to 75 DEG F., until it contained

-5%, by weight, moisture.
+about 5%, by weight, moisture.

-The resulting Protein Hydrolysate material weighed 6.1 pounds and
+The resulting Protein Hydrolysate material weighed 6.1 pounds

-was placed in an airtight, moisture impervious container.
+and was placed in an airtight, moisture impervious container.

-The material was later mixed with water to produce various samples
+The material was later mixed with water to produce various

-material.
-The water was preheated to from about 120 DEG F. to
+weight, of the material.
+The water was preheated to from about

-about 130 DEG F. and the material added to the warm water.
-The
+120 DEG F. to about 130 DEG F. and the material added to the

-gels were kept under refrigeration.
+warm water.
+The gels were kept under refrigeration.

 In Examples I and II a Sharpless centrifuge or cream separator

 with fixed parts was used.
-A Bowen spray dryer was used in Example
+A Bowen spray dryer was used in

-I.
+Example I.

-In the procedure of the Protein Hydrolysate described above, i.e.,
+In the procedure of the Protein Hydrolysate described above,

-resulting product.
-Protein Hydrolysate, without such minerals,
+in the resulting product.
+Protein Hydrolysate, without such

-concomitant hyperplasia which should be debrided to bring it in
+in concomitant hyperplasia which should be debrided to bring it

-line with adjacent tissue.
+in line with adjacent tissue.
 Thereafter, the wound will slowly

 continue to repair.